JoshMJohnson/Stock_Alert/README.md

 <div align='center'>

-Keeps you updated on the stock market by alerting you when major changes happen on you watchlist.<br><br>
+Keeps you updated on the stock market by alerting you when major changes happen on your watchlist.<br><br>
 Developed using the Flutter framework which uses the Dart programming language.<br>

 </div>